kcl-lang/kcl-openapi/README.md

 [![Coverage Status](https://coveralls.io/repos/github/kcl-lang/kcl-openapi/badge.svg)](https://coveralls.io/github/kcl-lang/kcl-openapi)

 The work on this project is mainly based on [go-swagger](https://github.com/go-swagger/go-swagger), and this project just adds some
-KCL-specific templates and language features on it.
+KCL-specific templates and language features to it.
 We are grateful and sincerely respectful for the outstanding work in [go-swagger](https://github.com/go-swagger/go-swagger).
 Meanwhile, we are working on making the customized features separated from the basic OpenAPI logic in go-swagger.